magento/devdocs/guides/v1.0/extension-dev-guide/create_module.md

 </div>

-<h3 id="create-module-launch">Open the index.html file</h3>
+<h2 id="create-module-launch">Display the index.html file</h2>

-add info about how to launch htis file and verify that the module is enabled...
+add info about how to launch this file and verify that the module is enabled...